uilianries/imgui/Image-Loading-and-Displaying-Examples.md

 In the snippet of code above, we added an assert `IM_ASSERT(ret)` to check if the image file was loaded correctly.
 You may also use your Debugger and confirm that `my_image_texture` is not zero and that `my_image_width` `my_image_width` are correct.

-Now that we have an DirectX9 texture and its dimensions, we can display it in our main loop:
+Now that we have an OpenGL texture and its dimensions, we can display it in our main loop:
 ```
 ImGui::Begin("OpenGL Texture Text");
 ImGui::Text("pointer = %p", my_image_texture);